 Then it’s time to get some support.
 You don’t have to carry this alone.
 There is help!

 This is an individual choice that can be made with the support of a therapist.
 We do know that early intervention is very important in children diagnosed with autism spectrum disorder.
 This is why a full assessment must be done before the appropriate therapies can be decided upon.
-Behavioural therapy is one such option, but there may be others that are effective as well.

 Speaking with a therapist with experience in ASD will help you to better understand your or your child’s condition.
 You can learn coping skills for yourself and ways to support your loved one with ASD.